 CAP-HC pursues our advocacy goals through an educational lens rather than lobbying for or against specific legislative bills.
 This advocacy-through-education approach expands policymakers' awareness of community needs and the impact legislation can have in the fight against poverty.

-CAP-HC has identified the following priorities for the 2022 Legislative Session.
-These priorities were chosen based on careful consideration of our current Strategic Plan, our most recent Community Needs Assessments, and where CAP-HC has subject matter expertise.
-Because they promote greater opportunity and justice for traditionally marginalized communities in Hennepin County, these priorities also align with our commitment to diversity, equity, and inclusion.
+CAP-HC has identified the following priorities for the 2023 Legislative Session.
+These priorities are consistent with the 2023 Legislative Agenda from our statewide association, MinnCAP*.
+By promoting greater opportunity and support for traditionally marginalized communities in Hennepin County, these priorities are in alignment with the agency's commitment to diversity, equity, and inclusion.

 Learn more about each of this year's legislative priorities.

-CAP-HC also supports the advocacy efforts of several coalitions of which it is a member by offering input, direction and educational support for their legislative agendas.
+CAP-HC also supports the advocacy efforts of additional coalitions of which it is a member by offering input and educational support for their legislative agendas.

 - Minnesota Asset Building Coalition - A coalition of 140 organizations whose mission is to create asset-building opportunities for Minnesotans with lower incomes, reduce systemic barriers to economic mobility, and advance racial equity